Clicky

 Important: Do NOT overfill!
 You want to be middle of the “two humps” for the dipstick.

 Note: Can you use any oil, like for your car?
 No, you need to stick to the manufacturer recommend oil, especially if you have a supercharged model.
-If you buy the oil change kits online, it should come with the correct oil so you don’t have to use automotive oil.
+If you buy the kits online, it should come with the correct oil so you don’t have to use automotive oil.

 6: Check For Leaks